Gibson hits 8 3s, Oklahoma beats No. 9 West Virginia 75-71

 Taz Sherman and Jalen Bridges had 19 points each for West Virginia, and Miles McBride had 15.
 The Mountaineers’ previous losses this season came to No. 1 Gonzaga and No. 3 Kansas.
 The loss kept coach Bob Huggins from recording his 300th win as West Virginia’s coach.

-With the score tied at 60, Austin Reaves knocked down a long 2-point jumper and then a 3-pointer with 3:40 left, giving Oklahoma the lead for good.
+With the score tied at 60, Austin Reaves knocked down a long 2-point jumper and then a 3-pointer – his only one of the game, in nine attempts – with 3:40 left, giving Oklahoma the lead for good.

+“Austin has got the confidence to do what he needs to down the stretch and no question that he’ll make some shots going forward,” Oklahoma coach Lon Kruger.

-West Virginia kept the pressure on and twice pulled within three points in the final minute, but a basket by De’Vion Harmon (10 points) and two free throws by Austin Reaves (13 points) kept the Sooners on top.
+West Virginia kept the pressure on and twice pulled within three points in the final minute, but a basket by De’Vion Harmon (10 points) and two free throws by Reaves (13 points) kept the Sooners on top.

+Kruger also praised Gibson, a transfer from North Texas who went 9 of 12 from the field and kept the Sooners afloat offensively for much of the second half as they weathered West Virginia’s rally.
+He was 8 of 11 from deep.

+“He made big shots,” Kruger said.
+“We needed every one of them, obviously, in the second half down the stretch there … when the game was tied.
+He stepped up there.
+He was great.
+He works as hard as anyone in the country on putting extra time into the gym and when a young guy does that, it’s easy to cheer for him and I’m happy to see him rewarded.”

 West Virginia shot 23% (7 of 30) from the field in the first half, allowing Oklahoma to build a 38-20 halftime lead.
 The Mountaineers went more than 8 1/2 minutes without a basket during one stretch as Oklahoma’s advantage ballooned from 19-16 to 33-17.